 One of the best parts of golf is embracing the natural environment you're playing in—breathing in fresh air, being surrounded by beautiful greenery, taking in the quiet atmosphere, feeling the warmth of the sun on your back.
 It’s an activity that offers you much more than a workout.

 To enjoy all that golf has to offer, and to play well, you need to learn the elements of the game in the right sequence.
 Here’s how to get started:

 Sign up for a lesson.
-Hiring a pro can help you learn the rules, proper form and help you advance in the game in a shorter amount of time than going it alone, no matter how much you practice.
+Hiring a pro can help you learn the fundamentals of grip, stance and swing mechanics, and help you advance in the game in a shorter amount of time than going it alone, no matter how much you practice.
 You can search for instructors (some specialize in working with beginners) on pga.com, or by calling your local golf course for a referral.
 You may also want to look into local beginner events and discounts for short games (nine holes).
 Many courses have discounted afternoon and evening rates when you can play nine holes or less.